scottdavenport/ccc-landing2/docs/chores/supabase-migration-strategy.md

 5. **One Change, One Migration**: Each logical change should have its own migration file.
 Avoid creating multiple migration files that make the same change.

+6. **Consolidated Approach**: For complex changes or fixing migration history issues, use a consolidated approach that ensures schema correctness, fixes permissions, and repairs migration history in a single file.

 ## Creating New Migrations

 To create a new migration: